weiland/sourcemaps/README.md

 $ bundle exec compass compile --sourcemap
 ```

-You'll also need to note the line in the Compass config which allows for the
+**You'll also need to note the line in Compass' config.rb which allows for the
-mapping in your DevTools.
+mapping in your DevTools.**

 ```ruby
 sass_options = { :debug_info => true }